The other night, I got a strange phone call. The number had my same area code, and a lot of other digits that were

 There was a pause on the other end of the line.
 Then Kate finally answered. “…No,” she said in a slightly monotone voice.
 “Do you want to solve the significant problem?”

 At this point, I hung up.
 I couldn’t believe I’d almost been fooled.
 I was supposed to be savvier than that.
 But robocalls are designed to scare you into answering – into interacting in any way.
 These scams can be especially dangerous for seniors, who usually haven’t had as much experience dealing with bots.

 Robocalls are typically scams targeting seniors.
 That’s because seniors usually have landlines (which are more susceptible to robocalls), they answer unknown numbers more often (not having grown up with caller ID) and they have less experience with the world of internet scams.

 With just a little bit of background knowledge, you can be savvier about how to avoid robocalls and other scams targeting seniors.

 The internet has made scammers and con artists a lot sneakier than they used to be.
 It’s also made it a lot easier to run thousands of automatically-dialed robocalls at once.
 Don’t have your number in the phone book?
 It doesn’t matter – that’s not what these phone farms are relying on.
 They can scrape phone numbers from almost anywhere, across the internet and beyond.

 Think you’re getting more robocalls than you used to?
 That’s because you are.
 According to the Federal Communications Commission, U.S. consumers received nearly 4 billion robocalls per month in 2020.

 Scammers want to lure you into revealing private information.
 They do this by scaring you into going along with their schemes.
-Robocalls prey on common anxieties and desires among Americans, like health insurance, student loans, Social Security, tax errors, interest rate scams and get-rich-quick schemes.
+Robocalls prey on common anxieties and desires among Americans, like health insurance, COVID-19, student loans, Social Security, tax errors, interest rate scams and get-rich-quick schemes.
 Robocalls are one of the main ways that telemarketing scammers prey on their victims.
 They are depending on you being naïve and unaware of their tricks.

 How Do I Avoid Scams Targeting Seniors?